Gero Miesenböck: Awards and honors

-Miesenböck was elected a member of the European Molecular Biology Organization (EMBO) in 2008, and a member of the Academy of Medical Sciences, United Kingdom in 2012, the Austrian Academy of Sciences in 2014, and the German Academy of Sciences Leopoldina in 2016.
+Miesenböck was elected a member of the European Molecular Biology Organization (EMBO) in 2008, and a member of the Academy of Medical Sciences, United Kingdom in 2012, the Austrian Academy of Sciences in 2014, the German Academy of Sciences Leopoldina in 2016, the Academia Europaea in 2017, and an international member of the US National Academy of Sciences in 2025.

 In 2017, Trinity College Dublin awarded him an honorary doctorate.

 In 2019, Miesenböck received the Rumford Prize for "extraordinary contributions related to the invention and refinement of optogenetics," with Ernst Bamberg, Ed Boyden, Karl Deisseroth, Peter Hegemann, and Georg Nagel.
 In the same year, he, Boyden, Deisseroth, and Hegemann won the Warren Alpert Foundation Prize.
 In 2020 he was awarded the Shaw Prize in Life Sciences, and in 2022 the Louisa Gross Horwitz Prize.
 In 2023 he received the Japan Prize.